-I worked with Patrick when he became Interim CEO at Three Steps The organization had critical difficulties at the time.
+I worked with Patrick when he became Interim CEO at Three Steps in Ireland.
+The organization had critical difficulties at the time.
 I was appointed as Director of Care Services and learned so much from Patrick.
 He taught us how important it was to get out of the reactive nature this line of work tends to create.
 We established ways and forums to slow things down so that we could ‘think well’ and make better decisions.
 Patrick’s presence and demeanour were always calm and steady.
 Slowly everyone around him, including myself began to present as calm and steady.
 This changed the feel of the organisation culture and is a quality I try to bring to my job every day since.

 It was the first time in my career I felt fully endorsed and empowered to do my job.
 Patrick had high expectations of me and challenged me by assigning difficult tasks; however, I always had the knowledge and support, that he trusted me to manage things.
 He is the first CEO I have worked with who could see and understand the balance of business and care or the ‘business of care’ as sometimes referenced.